shahart/heb-microbit/README.md

 ![works with micro:bit V2 only image](/v2-only.png)

 Using these blocks requires the micro:bit V2 hardware.
-If you use any blocks that attempt access flash memory on a micro:bit v1 board, you will see the **927** error code on the screen.

 ## Basic Usage
 ---